 Individuality is an overrated characteristic that we are prone to incorporate in everything we do, think or say.
 Though it is a strong personality trait, we often forget the power of communal conformity.
 Research has proven that customers are more inclined to take an action if that makes them feel they belong to a superior or exclusive group of people who are associated with a status level they look up to.
-A study analyzing voting patterns proved that people labelled as ‘politically active’ had a higher turnout than others who were not tagged with a label.
+A study analyzing voting patterns proved that people labeled as ‘politically active’ had a higher turnout than others who were not tagged with a label.

 MINIMIZE THEIR PURCHASING PAIN

 Customer spending patterns are a powerful dataset that is often overlooked when assessing buying behaviors.
 Neuro-economic studies demonstrate that humans by nature ‘spend till it hurts’.
-Identifying the various pain points customers experience and minimizing their affect is the key here.
-Asking a customer to pay $2,400 a year for a service or $200 per month may sound the same to you, because technically it is the same amount.
+Identifying the various pain points customers experience and minimizing their effects is the key here.
+Asking a customer to pay $2,400 a year for a service or $200 per month may sound the same to you because technically it is the same amount.
 However, from a customer’s point of view, a down payment of $2,400 is a much larger pain point than only $200 a month.

 IDENTIFY AN ENEMY